 CROSSING THE BRIDGE TO SELF

-To help identify and accept Shadow aspects, we can trace the history of this repressed matter in our lives and seek ways to integrate and honor the parts of ourselves that we once banished.
+To help identify and accept Shadow aspects, we begin by tracing the history of the repressed matter in our lives and seek ways to integrate and honor the parts of ourselves that we once banished.
 See Shadow Work on this website for an example of this process.
-This process begins the healing of a psyche on an individual level, which will help to mend the psyche of all humankind, thus, heal within, heal the world.
+This process begins the healing of a psyche on an individual level, which will help to heal the psyche of all humankind, thus, heal within, heal the world.
 And ultimately—as was Jung’s life-long objective—“help men and women to know themselves, so that by self-knowledge and thoughtful self-use they could lead full, rich, and happy lives.” ♂ ♀

 Memoir, website: “Heal within, heal the world”

-Replace “child” with “world,” and Jung’s quote echoes Gandhi, “You must be the change you want to see in the world,” and Wayne Dyer, “Change the way you look at things and the things you look at change,” each suggesting healing begins within.
+Replace “child” with “world,” and Jung’s quote echoes Gandhi, “You must be the change you want to see in the world,” and Wayne Dyer, “Change the way you look at things and the things you look at change,” each suggesting healing others begins with healing ourselves.

-Healing the psyche in the Jungian sense is not about improving or repressing behaviors you dislike.
-It’s more like defragging your mental hard drive, recovering and reorganizing and reintegrating the lost parts of yourself that have been split off from your consciousness or damaged, that is, wounded or rejected or abandoned, not to cure yourself, but to optimize your capacity to realize your full potential.
+Healing the psyche in the Jungian sense is not changing or improving ourselves.
+Nor is it a matter of fixing something that is broken.
+Healing in the Jungian sense is more like defragging our mental hard drives, recovering and reorganizing and reintegrating the lost parts of ourselves that have been split off from our consciousness or have been damaged, perhaps wounded or rejected or abandoned.
+The point is not to cure ourselves but to optimize our capacity to realize our full potential.

-is completely unaware of its outward expression of fears and desires and insecurities, which often stem from forgotten traumatic experiences; characteristics of themselves that they dislike; memories they found too difficult to cope with; and/or latent aspirations that others may have inhibited or ridiculed or even forbidden.
-All of these denied aspects in our psyches collect in what Jung called the Shadow.
+These lost parts of ourselves, our fears and desires and insecurities, often stem from forgotten traumatic experiences; characteristics of ourselves that we dislike; memories we found too difficult to cope with; and/or our latent aspirations that others may have inhibited or ridiculed or even forbidden.
+All of these denied aspects of ourselves collect and hide in what Jung called the “Shadow.”

-Jung found that when we repress these fears and desires in the Shadow, they manifest themselves outwardly in various mental disorders and behaviors we are often completely unaware of.
-But if we can identify and integrate these traits with the conscious personality in a safe environment, we can integrate these fragments and restore our sense of wholeness.
+Jung found that when we repress these aspects of ourselves in our Shadows, they manifest themselves outwardly in various mental disorders and behaviors.
+But if we safely identify and integrate these traits with our conscious personalities—a lifelong process he termed “individuation”—we begin a restoration process toward wholeness and authenticity, that is, a path to attaining our full potential.